DarkMnDragon/EndoinsightDB/README.md

-# EndoinsightDB: Deployment at WestChina Hospital
+# EndoinsightDB

 ## Overview
-EndoinsightDB is a database management system tailored for the Gastrointestinal Endoscopy Center at WestChina Hospital.
-This project is developed as part of the SCU Database course in 2023.
+EndoinsightDB is a custom-developed database management system tailored for the Gastrointestinal Endoscopy Center at WestChina Hospital.
+This project is an integral part of the SCU Database curriculum for the year 2023.

 ## Purpose
-The system is designed to manage and analyze endoscopic medical data efficiently.
-It aims to streamline data handling in a clinical setting, improving both the quality of patient care and the ease of conducting medical research.
+EndoinsightDB's main goal is to efficiently collect and process questionnaires, while enabling effective and real-time machine learning data analysis.
+It is specifically designed to optimize data processing in clinical settings, enhancing patient care and facilitating medical research.
+Additionally, the system is equipped to generate educational and warning images, thereby providing a more comprehensive data interpretation experience.

 ## Deployment
-This application will be deployed at the Gastrointestinal Endoscopy Center of WestChina Hospital, providing a practical solution to the center's data management needs.
+Slated for deployment at WestChina Hospital's Gastrointestinal Endoscopy Center, EndoinsightDB is uniquely suited to address the specific data management needs of the center.

 ## Contribution
-This project represents a collaborative effort between SCU students and the medical professionals at WestChina Hospital.
-It is a step towards integrating advanced database solutions in healthcare.
+This project is a joint effort by SCU students and faculty from the Computer Science Department, along with the dedicated professionals at WestChina Hospital.
+It reflects a modest yet significant step in integrating advanced database technology with healthcare.

 ## Contact
-For more information or queries regarding EndoinsightDB, please contact 1598744255@qq.com.
+For more details or queries regarding EndoinsightDB, please contact [1598744255@qq.com](mailto:1598744255@qq.com).